-I was lying on a lime green lounger and pondering the rest of my life.
-Most of my best decisions are made lying down, and so I have always spent a lot of time supine.
+I lay on a lime green lounger and pondered the rest of my life.
+I have always spent a lot of time supine–most of my best decisions are made lying down.
 In fifteen years, I’d be seventy.
 I didn’t want to grow old with worry and regret.
 At home in Washington DC, my grown children lived by themselves.
 Back in Ireland, I no longer had parents to fret about.
 I was free to go – well, anywhere.
-I should seek adventure before my arthritic knees gave out, and before my arteries clogged.
+I should seek adventure before my arthritic knees gave out, and my arteries clogged.

 I ended up in Armenia – I had to look it up online when the offer came – sandwiched between Georgia and Turkey, Iran and Azerbaijan and on speaks with only two of those.
 Armenia had a revolution in Spring 2018, a bright spot in 6,000 years of troubled history.
-In Armenia, there is plenty to taste, feel, smell, see and hear – but only some of it is beautiful.
+Armenia provided the inspiration for some of the acrylic paintings now featured on this site, and for my upcoming memoir, Come, Sit, Eat.

 I now live in Harpers Ferry, West Virginia where I write, paint, cook, swim and play Scrabble.
 I will travel again when that’s possible.
 In the meantime, I seem to have unwittingly retired.